OpenNMT/CTranslate2/docs/conversion.md

 ## Portability

 Converted models are portable in the sense they can be loaded on another machine using a different operating system or CPU architecture.
-However, the 2 machines must use the same [endianness](https://en.wikipedia.org/wiki/Endianness).
+However, the 2 machines must use the same [endianness](https://en.wikipedia.org/wiki/Endianness) which is usually the case nowadays.

-## Add your own converter
+## Add a new converter

-You can write your own converter as long as the trained model architecture is supported by CTranslate2.
+You can write your own converter as long as the model architecture is supported by CTranslate2.
 The converter should populate a model specification with trained weights.

 ```{tip}
 See the [existing converters](https://github.com/OpenNMT/CTranslate2/tree/master/python/ctranslate2/converters) which could be used as templates.